|Swing Radio Audio Archives

 Aussie Swing from "down under?"
 You bet!
 These talented Jazz musicians turned me on my ear!
 James Morrison has got to be the most multi talented musician of all time; piano, reeds, brass, drums and all incredibly well!
 His brother John is a boot in the butt on drums.
 Check out the Swingin Upstairs release!

 Here's a guy that doesn't follow the flock.
 Red Young could be doing a lot of other things and make money at it.
-Instead he has his own recording studio and when he's not working with his big band he's playing Hammond B-3 with his small group "Brother Red."
+Instead he has his own recording studio and when he's not working with his big band he's playing Hammond B-3 with his small group.
 Red worked as arranger with Linda Ronstadt during the period when she released Lush Life with the Nelson Riddle Orchestra backing her.
 He has also written for Big Bad Voodoo Daddy and done a great vocal and piano duet with Steve Lucky in recent times.
 Play some Jimmy McGriff for me on that Hammond B my man!

 Michael Andrew & Swingerhead